If you cannot find the question

 The insects we use the most, buffalo worms, come from farms in the Netherlands.
 The buffalo's are reared vertically in a kind of shelf system, taking up very little space.
 Crickets are from similar farms.
 Currently we get our crickets from a farm in Canada.

-There have conducted a range of studies to asses the animal welfare of insects.
+There have been a range of studies conducted to asses the animal welfare of insects.
 There is no evidence to suggest that insects can be stressed or feel pain.
+The insects that we use are produced is in small dark "shelves" in a farm, which is very similar to their natural habitat.
+When they are killed they are first frozen into hibernation before they die - meaning they feel no pain in the process.

 We think it is great if an individual chooses to be vegan/vegetarian.
 However, if you want to have a sustainable diet it is more complicated than saying it has to be 100% vegan or vegetarian.
 Having a sustainable diet means that your are providing your body with all the necessary nutrients for as few resources as possible.
 Depending on where you get your mango/avocado/soy beans from, it is not necessarily more sustainable than eating bugs, since bugs are very rich in protein, vitamin B12, iron and a range of other minerals and vitamins.